navinbalaji/elastic-knn-image-search/Readme.md

 # Image Search Application

-A web application that allows users to upload images and search for similar images using Elasticsearch and CLIP embeddings.
+A web application that allows users to search for similar images using Elasticsearch and CLIP embeddings.
+This application uses the CLIP vision model to generate embeddings for images and Elasticsearch for efficient similarity search.

 ## Features

-- Upload images to the database
+- Upload images to Elasticsearch with vector embeddings
 - Search for similar images using a query image
-- View search results with similarity scores
+- View search results with similarity scores in a modern UI
-- Modern and responsive UI
+- Batch upload functionality for multiple images
+- Command-line interface for easy operation

 ## Prerequisites